 I’ve been a Christian woman for a lot of years and I am going to share a secret with you.
 It’s a secret many Christians have tried to hide for generations.
 Ready?
-Here it goes… most all of us Christians are entrenched in an unrelenting struggle to do what God says and live according to His precepts.
+Here it goes… most all of us Christians are entrenched in an unrelenting struggle to do what God says to do and what we want to do.
 It’s true!
+Everyone is trying to stay on God’s straight and narrow path.
+Whether the struggle is remaining silent when you want to speak out, fighting a proud, selfish spirit, or letting that car [that sped past everyone else] into your lane when theirs ends.
 And you know what?
-It’s OK.
+It’s OK that we have this struggle.
+It’s one hundred percent normal.
 Christian struggles in life are real and no one is above them!

-If you fail the test (and we all do from time to time), you may begin to question everything you thought you believed in.
+If you fail the test (and we all do it from time to time), you may begin to question everything you thought you believed about your personal walk with Jesus Christ.

-That’s ok, Christian Woman!
-Since faith is the cornerstone of your Christian walk, you too have to trust God will bring you through whatever your struggle is and going to cleanse you from all unrighteousness.
+Since faith is the cornerstone of your Christian walk, you have to trust God will bring you through whatever your struggle is and rely on Him to cleanse you from all unrighteousness.
+You just need faith in God and His work inside you.

 No need to panic at all.

-You have to know the Word of God to cling to it.
+Study the Word of God to cling to whatever God tells you to do.

-In the Bible, you learn things like God is unmeasurably forgiving, long-suffering, and able to deliver you from all that funky unrighteousness.
+You’ll also learn things like God is unmeasurably forgiving, long-suffering, and able to deliver you from all that funky unrighteousness that holds you down and holds you back.
 Yay-yuh!

 That’s His part of the deal and He’s astonishingly good at it.